-A price matching policy can also lead to an ominous-sounding price war.
+A price match policy can also lead to an ominous-sounding price war.
 Price wars occur when retailers get into a back-and-forth struggle to always be the lowest possible price.
 You match your competitor, and they undercut you by dropping prices some more.
 You match again, and the cycle continues.
-Price wars have similar cons to price matching, including degraded margins and other concerns, such as reduced services and lower quality products.
+Price wars have similar cons to price matching, including degraded margins and other concerns, such as reduced services and lower quality items.

 These negatives should be avoided if possible.
 You want your prices to be competitive, but you also want to turn a profit and not have your business be considered cheap or low-quality, two descriptors that shoppers often place on low-priced retailers.

 On the contrary, price competitively but know your limits.
 Don’t go lower than you’re willing and don’t give in to outside pricing pressure if it’s not in the best interests of your business.

 Encouraged Competitor Shopping

 Finally, one of the biggest cons of price matching is that it inherently encourages shoppers to visit your competitors.
 One goal of any retailer is to obviously get shoppers in their doors—not their competitors.

 Price matching prompts shoppers to do the exact opposite.
 You’re telling your consumers to go check out that other guy.
 Perhaps they have better prices!
 If so, we’ll match.
 But what if shoppers like what they see over there?
 You run the risk of them not coming back.

 This is just a fact of life with price matching, which requires shoppers to present evidence of lower prices.
 That’s why price matching works for some retailers and not all.
 It can be good for Walmart, which has such a large market share it’s not worried about competitors stealing customers thanks to price matching.
 That could be a different story for a mom-and-pop retailer, though.